EricZinda/Perplexity/backlog.md

 Lower Pri:
 - We have 0 menus -> No. you does not have something
-- "What did we order?" -> Nothing
-  - Because "we" didn't order anything...Just I did
--
 - referring expressions are different than types.
 A referring expression can generate types
   - Need to rename these to "referring expressions"
   - Need to rethink what it means for a solution group to have a referring expression in it